paulofalcao/MaterialMakerRayMarching/README.md

 That's it! :)

-Here is a view playing with it https://www.youtube.com/watch?v=7_QUPToUcjM
+Here is a video playing with it https://www.youtube.com/watch?v=7_QUPToUcjM

 Subscribe my YouTube channel https://www.youtube.com/channel/UCgU3v3BDnrs2C7SQyf-kzGg for videos about Material Maker and this library